xpack/web-llvm/website/docs/api/classes/llvm-avrmccodeemitter.md

 <p>If the machine operand requires relocation, the relocation is recorded and zero is returned.</p>

-<p>Definition at line 89 of file <a href="/web-llvm/docs/api/files/lib/lib/target/lib/target/avr/lib/target/avr/mctargetdesc/avrmccodeemitter-h">AVRMCCodeEmitter.h</a>.</p>
+<p>Declaration at line 89 of file <a href="/web-llvm/docs/api/files/lib/lib/target/lib/target/avr/lib/target/avr/mctargetdesc/avrmccodeemitter-h">AVRMCCodeEmitter.h</a>, definition at line 249 of file <a href="/web-llvm/docs/api/files/lib/lib/target/lib/target/avr/lib/target/avr/mctargetdesc/avrmccodeemitter-cpp">AVRMCCodeEmitter.cpp</a>.</p>

 </div>
 </div>